slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-07-28-Kubernetes-controllers-A-New-Hope.md

 This plugin system should have certain traits:

-* Plugins should be well isolated between them aka no plugin failure/bad behaviour should annoy other plugins
+* Plugins should be well isolated between each other aka no plugin failure/bad behaviour should annoy other plugins
 * The host should be able to control and restrict what the plugin can do
 * Users should be able to develop plugins with different languages
+* The host should be able to load and unload plugins at runtime, without restarting the system

 This plugin system may live in a _mega controller_, or it may live directly inside the _kube-controller-manager_, which is the process with all the controllers that manage the Kubernetes built-in building blocks: